A Step-by-Step Guide: How to Buy Bitcoin at the ATM with Cash

 With the expansion of crypto all around the globe, the need for Bitcoin ATMs is increasing.
-Every passing second, a new bitcoin ATM machine is being set up somewhere in the world, and more people are learning how to use a Bitcoin ATM.
+Every passing second, a new Bitcoin ATM is being set up somewhere globally, and more people are learning how to use Bitcoin ATMs to buy Bitcoin.

-Companies that own Bitcoin ATMs mostly earn money through the transaction fee that is charged every time an individual uses the machine to buy or sell Bitcoins.
+Companies that own Bitcoin ATMs mostly earn money through the transaction fee charged every time an individual uses the machine to buy or sell Bitcoins.
 This ATM transaction varies depending upon company policies.
-Some companies charge a nominal percentage of 6.99%, while other companies charge up to 25% of the total transaction.
+Some companies, like Crypto Dispensers, charge a nominal percentage of 20%, while others charge up to 25% of the total transaction.

-Some factors that contribute to assessing how much Bitcoin ATMs make include:
+Some factors that contribute to assessing how much Bitcoin ATMs make include the following:

-The freestanding Bitcoin ATMs are ideal for locations that have plenty of space and can sustain minimal installation.
-These machines are the most popular ones but have a higher price range compared to the other kinds.
+The freestanding Bitcoin ATMs are ideal for locations with plenty of space and can sustain minimal installation.
+These machines are the most popular ones but have a higher price range than others.
 They cost approximately $6000 to $6500 (USD).

 Built-in Bitcoin ATMs are desktop models that are smaller and have limited features.
 They are available in a lower price range of approximately $3500.
 However, they have a higher installation cost and require more security.

 Pre-owned Bitcoin ATMs are relatively affordable.
 The reseller market for Bitcoin ATMs is gaining momentum, and you can readily obtain a decent model for a 40-50% price reduction.